 Texas A&M University

-[11/2023]: We are orginizing a mini-symposium (MS 0706) titled “Natural Hazard Assessment with Monitoring, Modeling, and Uncertainty Quantification”, with Dr. Hui Wang from University of Dayton, and Dr. Weibing Gong from Missouri University of Science and Technology.
-The mini-symposium is part of the Engineering Mechanics Institute Conference and Probabilistic Mechanics & Reliability Conference (EMI/PMRC 2024)
+[11/2023]: Dr. Zhu is orginizing a mini-symposium (MS 0706) titled “Natural Hazard Assessment with Monitoring, Modeling, and Uncertainty Quantification”, with Dr. Hui Wang from University of Dayton, and Dr. Weibing Gong from Missouri University of Science and Technology at the EMI 2024 Conference.

-[08/2023]: Congratulations to my Ph.D. student Sahand Khabiri successfully defended his dissertation entitled “Uncertainty Quantification of Landslide Susceptibility Mapping Using Bayesian Networks”.
+[08/2023]: Congratulations to Ph.D. candidate Sahand Khabiri successfully defended his dissertation entitled “Uncertainty Quantification of Landslide Susceptibility Mapping Using Bayesian Networks”.